Guide to Shadowing a Doctor for Pre-Meds

 • You get to see doctors interacting with patients, learning bedside manners in real life.

-• Shadowing can lead to beneficial mentorships.
+• Shadowing can lead to beneficial mentorships and expanded professional networks.

 • If you shadow doctors in multiple specialties, you can begin to find which area resonates most with you.